PSG dominate list of men's Ballon D'Or nominees

 PSG, who claimed the Champions League in commanding fashion, have nine nominees.

-Real Madrid, who boycotted last year's ceremonies claiming to be outraged that Rodri was prefered to Vinicius, have three nominees, including the Brazilian.
+Real Madrid, who boycotted last year's ceremonies claiming to be outraged that Rodri was prefered to Vinicius Junior, have three nominees, including the Brazilian.

 Napoli are rewarded for winning Italy's Serie A with one selection, Scott McTominay, who becomes the first Scottish nominee since Ally McCoist in 1987.